Nainika21/Nain-Flow_Mod-4/README.md

 # Nain-Flow_Mod-4
-# Title

-uderstanding access specifiers in cadence
+# uderstanding access specifiers in cadence

+## About Code
+ I have used 4 variables (a, b, c, d) and 3 functions (publicFunc, contractFunc, privateFunc) defined in Contract.

 ## Using
 * Visit play.flow.com to run this code

  ## Help

 * I would highly recommending checking the Metacrafters academy for more such content.
 They helped me a lot, as their discord server was pretty active with all the community members being so nice and helpful!